 In their first few appearances, Chip 'n Dale were identical in every way.
 Later, Dale gained a red nose, buck teeth, and a goofier personality.
 Chip more or less kept his original looks, but became more of a Straight Man to Dale.

-Rico appearence wise evolved too, in the movie he looks like a taller and skinnier Skipper.
-But in A Christmas Caper and later the series he has a scar on his face and three feathers sticking up like hair to help him stand out.
+Rico's appearence wise evolved too; in the movie he looks like a taller and skinnier Skipper and you could barely tell him apart from him or Kowalski.
+But in A Christmas Caper and later the series he has a scar on his beak and three feathers sticking up like hair to help him stand out.

 Tallest Red and Tallest Purple from Invader Zim started out as basically the same character, taking turns between having intelligent and ditzy moments in the first episode.
 As the show went on Red became the more sensible one, able to take control of the Massive during Zim and Dib's takeover, while Purple became more of The Ditz, generally giving impulsive demands.